 RMS Database: Stores book, curve and position information and the new calendar information.

-Risk Controls: Would like to have facility to identify “off” on all active books and would like to see positions carried over from a previous working day to the current calendar day which may be a holiday for a particular trading group.
+Risk Controls and Risk Management: Would like to have facility to identify which active books were not officialized and would like to see positions carried over from a previous working day to the current calendar day when there is a holiday for a particular trading group.

 RisktRAC and the Web site: The interfaces, which will manage the requirement, stated in this document.